Efficient Analysis of Latent Spaces in Heterogeneous Networks

 Algorithms \ref{algor:initial} and \ref{algor:refine} summarize the construction of the space-hunting estimator in Section \ref{sec:spectmethod} and the likelihood-refinement estimator in Section \ref{sec:likeestimator}, respectively.
 We next introduce detailed notations and discuss the choice of hyperparameters in the algorithms.

 {

 }

-\emph{In Algorithm \ref{algor:initial}:} The threshold $\tau_1$ is chosen to select index pairs $(t,s)\in \mathcal{T}$.
-As Section \ref{sec:spectmethod} suggests, the choice of $\tau_1$ depends on statistical properties of the input initial estimates $\mathring{Y}_t$ in general.
-In this paper, we construct $\mathring{Y}_t$ by the method in Section \ref{sec:estimateyt}, whose estimation errors will be established in Section \ref{sec:theory}.
+\emph{In Algorithm \ref{algor:initial}:} The threshold $\tau_1$ is chosen to estimate $\mathcal{T}$.
+As Section \ref{sec:spectmethod} suggests, the choice of $\tau_1$ depends on statistical properties of the input initial estimates $\mathring{Y}_t$.
+In this paper, we construct $\mathring{Y}_t$ by the method in Section \ref{sec:estimateyt}, whose estimation error is established in Section \ref{sec:estyt_theory} of the Supplementary Material.
 To achieve theoretical guarantee, it suffices to set the threshold to satisfy $1 \ll \tau_1 \lesssim \sqrt{\log n}$.
-In our numerical implementation, we set $\tau_1 = \sqrt{2 \log n}$.
+Our numerical implementation sets $\tau_1 = \sqrt{2 \log n}$.

 \emph{In Algorithm \ref{algor:refine}:} During the gradient descent, we let $\dot{\ell}_{Z}(Z,W) \in \mathbb{R}^{n\times k}$ and $\dot{\ell}_{W_t}(Z,W)\in \mathbb{R}^{n\times k_t}$ represent the partial derivatives of $\ell(Z,W)$ with respect to matrices $Z $ and $ W_t$, respectively.
 Let $\mathcal{P}_{\mathcal{C}}(\cdot)$ denote a projection operator given a pre-specified constraint set $\mathcal{C}$, and we consider two constraint sets